Eduardo Marturet

 Eduardo Marturet (born September 19, 1953) is a Venezuelan conductor and composer represented by Tempo Primo.
-He is the Music Director and Conductor of The Miami Symphony Orchestra (MISO).
+He is the music director and conductor of The Miami Symphony Orchestra (MISO).

 Biography

-Eduardo Marturet enjoys an active career on three continents.
-As the Music Director and Conductor of The Miami Symphony Orchestra, he remains deeply involved in the musical life of his native Venezuela and continues to guest conduct actively in Europe.
+As the music director and conductor of The Miami Symphony Orchestra, Marturet remains deeply involved in the musical life of his native Venezuela and continues to guest conduct actively in Europe.
 He has made more than 60 CDs that range from a Brahms orchestral cycle to surveys of Latin America's greatest orchestral composers.

 European orchestras with which he has had an active guest conducting relationship include Berliner Symphoniker, European Community Chamber Orchestra, Staatsphilharmonie Rheinland-Pfalz, RAI Symphony Orchestra, Danish Radio Symphony, Royal Flemish Philarmonique, Nordwestdeutsche Philharmonie, Gelders Orkest, Bohemian Chamber Philharmonic, Budapest Radio Symphony, Brabant Orkest, and Concertgebouw Chamber Orchestra in Amsterdam.
 In 2001, he led the Berliner Symphoniker on a 12-concert tour of major South American cities including Caracas, São Paulo, Cordoba, Montevideo and Buenos Aires.
 A documentary of the tour was broadcast through the region by DirecTV.

-Born in Caracas, Marturet studied in Cambridge, England where he became firmly rooted in the European tradition, obtaining a degree in Piano, Percussion, Conducting, and Composition.
-In 1979, he returned to Venezuela with a permanent position with the Orquesta Filarmónica de Caracas as Associate Conductor and later as Artistic Director to the Orquesta Sinfónica Venezuela, where he served in that position until 1995.
+Born in Caracas, Marturet studied in Cambridge, England where he became firmly rooted in the European tradition, obtaining a degree in piano, percussion, conducting, and composition.
+In 1979, he returned to Venezuela with a permanent position with the Orquesta Filarmónica de Caracas as associate conductor and later as Artistic Director to the Orquesta Sinfónica Venezuela, where he served in that position until 1995.
 Presently, he maintains close contact with the Venezuelan National Youth Orchestra movement, giving advice and support in aid of poor children.

-With the opening of the Teresa Carreño Theatre in Caracas in 1984, Marturet became its first Music Director.
+With the opening of the Teresa Carreño Theatre in Caracas in 1984, Marturet became its first music director.
 After three years of bringing challenging and original productions to the stage, he resigned from the Theatre to dedicate himself entirely to an international career, conducting in Italy, Greece, France, Spain, England, Denmark, Holland, Korea, Norway, Sweden, Germany, Czechoslovakia, Belgium, Canada and the United States.

 He made his Asian debut with the Seoul Philharmonic in 2003, a year when he also opened the Chorin Summer Festival in Berlin and made his debut with the Buenos Aires Philharmonic in Argentina and the Florida Philharmonic in Miami.